 Industrial Waste Management: Hazardous and Non-Hazardous

-Industrial waste represents a significant challenge for both communities and businesses, as it impacts the environment and public health if not handled correctly.
+Industrial waste poses a significant challenge to both communities and companies, as it can impact the environment and public health if not handled properly.

 Industrial waste is divided into two main types: